 Each UIFI participant will develop their own unique personal plan of action and be challenged to make a commitment to leading positive change within their organization.
 Creating positive change is a challenge, one that each participant must be willing to undertake.
 Click here to learn more.

 Undergraduate Interfraternity Institute Essential Information

-All sessions will take place at Indiana University in Bloomington, Indiana
+All sessions are held at Indiana University in Bloomington, Indiana

 Who Will Be There